Opportunity | Details

 Accommodation

 Liverpool Hope University is committed to making university halls of residence available to care leaver students for 365 days.
-A number of accommodation options are available, including en suite flats and shared facility halls.
+Several accommodation options are available, including en-suite flats and shared facility halls.

 Pastoral Support

-In addition to the support available from the Student Development & Well-being department (counselling, mental health support, learning support), the SPOC can offer care leaver students:
+In addition to the support available from the Student Life Team, including Counselling, Mental Health Support, Learning and Disability Support, the SPOC can offer care leaver students:

-• advice on the various services and support available to them whilst at university.
+• Advice about the various services and support available to them whilst at university.

 Financial Support